Technical Architecture

 Principles are value statements built using Terms:

-• Use specific Term versions for clarity
+• Use specific Term versions for clarity.

-• Guide the creation and evaluation of Rules
+• Guide the creation and evaluation of Rules.

 #minimize-harm = "Reduce @harm@2.0.0 to all @beings@1.0.0"

-Rules - Automated Workflows
+Rules — Declarative, Client-Orchestrated

 Meta-Rules — System Evolution